hammad-a/verilog_repair/README.md

 # CirFix: Automatically Repairing Defects in Hardware Design Code

+This repository contains the artifact for the paper CirFix: Automatically Repairing Defects in Hardware Design Code accepted at ASPLOS'22.

 Please read the individual readme files in /prototype and /pyverilog_changes for instructions on how to set up and run CirFix.

 Please contact Hammad Ahmad (hammada@umich.edu) if you have any questions or problems running CirFix.